millieba/gamp/web-dashboard/README.md

 DATABASE_URL="postgresql://postgres:verySecretPasswordHere@localhost:5432/masters_db?schema=public"
 ```
-- Modify the code above with the correct user (default user, `postgres`), correct password (placeholder, but the password for your default user) and database name (`masters_db`)
+- Modify the code above with the correct user (default user, `postgres`), correct password (placeholder, but the password for your default user) and database name (`masters_db`).

 ### .env.local
-- Create a secret using the following command in Git Bash: `openssl rand -base64 32`
+- Generate a secret key using the following command in Git Bash: `openssl rand -base64 32`
 - Then create a `.env.local` file in the `web-dashboard` folder where you paste the generated key along with the GitHub client secret and client id:
 ```
 NEXTAUTH_SECRET=YourSecretKeyHere_NoNeedForQuotationMarksOrAnything